-The NZ Down Syndrome Association is a family/whanau driven organization for people whose lives have been changed by Down syndrome.
+The NZ Down Syndrome Association is a family/whanau driven organization.

 "To promote the participation of people with Down syndrome in their community"